cognitedata/reveal/viewer/packages/sector-loader/README.md

 - `GltfSectorRepository`: for Gltf-binary outputs

-Definitions for type dependencies from `@cad-parsers` are as follows:
+Definitions for type dependencies from `@reveal/cad-parsers` are as follows:

 ```ts
 export interface WantedSector {
   modelIdentifier: string;